 Using this feedback, ISDA plans to use these preferences to publish the final mathematical formulas for the spread adjustment and the compounded in arrears rate, with an adjustment period before implementation of the fallback language in the 2006 ISDA Definitions.

-“The LIBOR Transition” series of blog posts are periodic updates discussing reference interbank offering rates, such as LIBOR, and the challenges involved in navigating a successful transition from their use as reference rates of choice in the market.
-Our most recent posts are available here and here.
+“The LIBOR Transition” is a periodic series of updates discussing reference interbank offering rates, such as LIBOR, and the challenges involved in navigating a successful transition from their use as reference rates of choice in the market.
+Our most recent posts are available: “The LIBOR transition tax consequences of switching from LIBOR” and “The LIBOR Transition – ARRC’s LIBOR Fallback Language for Residential Mortgages”.